-Total water use from the Highland Lakes and lower Colorado River decreased from 2020 to 2021.
-Water use from the Highland Lakes decreased by 43%, with reductions in all types of use.
-The increased runoff in the Colorado River downstream of the Highland Lakes in the late spring and early summer helped meet customer and environmental needs downstream.
-Diversions from the lower Colorado River increased by 18% from 2020 to 2021.
+Total water use from the Highland Lakes and lower Colorado River increased from 2021 to 2022.
+Water use from the Highland Lakes increased by 103%, with increases for all types of use.
+Diversions of water originating from the lower Colorado River decreased by 45% from 2021 to 2022.

 |Bastrop Energy Partners, LP*||180|

 Firm water contracts – These contracts supply cities, businesses and industries that need a reliable long-term water supply.
-Firm supply is expected to be available through a repeat of the driest conditions the region has experienced.
-Firm customers accounted for 135,415 acre-feet, or about 64% of all water used from the Highland Lakes, in 2021.
-This includes 1,450 acre-feet used in hydroelectric generation to meet emergency needs for electricity, mostly in February during Winter Storm Uri.
+Firm supply is available through a repeat of the driest conditions the region has experienced.
+Firm customers used 228,591 acre-feet, or about 53% of all water used from the Highland Lakes, in 2022.
+This includes 108 acre-feet used in hydroelectric generation to meet emergency needs for electricity.

 Interruptible water contracts – These contracts supply agricultural customers.
-Interruptible water is subject to cutbacks during drought conditions.
-Interruptible customers used 45,109 acre-feet, or about 21% of all water used from the Highland Lakes, in 2021.
+Interruptible water is subject to cutbacks during drought conditions, and its availability was curtailed for the second season in 2022 because of the drought.
+Interruptible customers used 160,213 acre-feet, or about 37% of all water used from the Highland Lakes, in 2022.

-Environmental – FFrom time to time, LCRA releases water from the Highland Lakes to meet environmental flow requirements for the Colorado River downstream of Austin and for Matagorda Bay.
-In 2021, LCRA released 31,317 acre-feet, or about 15% of water released from the Highland Lakes, for environmental flows.
+Environmental – From time to time, LCRA releases water from the Highland Lakes to meet environmental flow requirements for the Colorado River downstream of Austin and for Matagorda Bay.
+In 2022, LCRA released 40,510 acre-feet, or about 10% of water released from the Highland Lakes, for environmental flows.